GuidanceMantras/GuidanceMantras/README.md

 - Being with your family always
 - Fame and power, comes with struggles.
 - Do not need to sit infront of laptop whole day
+- Do not need to study everyday, once you get into government jobs, like in private jobs.
 - Once you enter any government department, no need to write/clearing another exams or give interviews
 - You can not be fired from your job in government sector.
 In private sector, you will be in constant fear of losing your job each day.
 - You get time to better plan for your kids and family